-- ➤ New Risks (Internal) Supporting in the prompt and accurate identification of new / emerging risks, as well as determining the impact of such risks and scoring as such. - New Risks (External) Gaining insight from other organisations to risks not yet affecting the Council. - > Risk Mitigation Identification and recording of mitigating controls. - Risk Reporting Clear presentation of residual risks to senior management to enable effective and timely decision making to manage risk to acceptable levels. - Risk Scoring Continuing work to ensure that there is consistency of risk scoring across all areas, in turn allowing easier comparison and prioritisation of risks and response actions. - ➤ Risk Scoring The Corporate Risk Management Group met to discuss the consistency of risk scoring and how to improve it further. - > Consideration of global, national, and regional 'external' risks and their impact on the Council, it's service and population.
+- New Risks (Internal) Supporting in the prompt and accurate identification of new / emerging risks, as well as determining the impact of such risks and scoring as such. - > New Risks (External) Gaining insight from other organisations to risks not yet affecting the Council. - > Risk Mitigation Identification and recording of mitigating controls. - Risk Reporting Clear presentation of residual risks to senior management to enable effective and timely decision making to manage risk to acceptable levels. - Risk Scoring Continuing work to ensure that there is consistency of risk scoring across all areas, in turn allowing easier comparison and prioritisation of risks and response actions. - Risk Scoring The Corporate Risk Management Group met to discuss the consistency of risk scoring and how to improve it further. - Consideration of global, national, and regional 'external' risks and their impact on the Council, it's service and population.
+Including with reference to the Institute of Internal Auditors Risk in Focus 2022 report.